-These two temperature recordings are assumed to be equal in this study (Li et al, 2019; Zhu et al., 2018).
-Consequently, the value of G is included in the numerical models using an identical transient temperature profile (t).
-The temperature profile, surface absorptivity, G(t), and hex(t) all influence how much the ambient temperature outside changes (t).
-The Sol-air temperature profile is the name of the temperature profile.
-Following formulas are used to calculate it:
+These two temperature measurements are assumed to be equal in this study (Li et al, 2019; Zhu et al., 2018).
+As a result, the numerical models employing the same transient temperature profile (t) include the value of G. The temperature profile, surface absorptivity, G(t), and hex(t) all influence how much the ambient temperature outside changes (t).
+The temperature profile is referred to as the Sol-air temperature profile.
+It is calculated using the formulas below:

-conducted in step #3.
+Conducted in step #3.